bee344/coretime-renewal-bot/README.md

 # coretime-renewal-bot

-**Important Note: This code is an example and should not be used in production.
-It uses Alice's dev account and a zombienet for testing purposes.**
+#### *DISCLAIMER: This code is an example on how to handle a Core's coretime renewal using subxt and is not meant for use in production in any way.
+It uses Alice's dev account and a zombienet for testing purposes.*

 ### What This Bot Does: